gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 Make sure there's no water on the board before powering it on and testing it for the first time.

-Alternatively, fill a container with isopropyl alcohol and then brush the solder flux residue away
+Alternatively, fill a container with isopropyl alcohol, submerge the board, and brush the solder flux residue away

 ## Hand solder through-hole components
 Solder the through-hole (marked tht in the BOM) components using solder wire and a soldering iron.
-Place and solder the shortest components first and end with the tallest components so that the parts don't fall out when you flip the board upside down to solder.
+Place and solder the shortest components first and end with the tallest components so that the parts don't fall out when you flip the board upside down on the table to solder.

 ## Solder joystick PCB

-Use a soldering iron to solder the two connectors to the PCB as shown in the image on this page [https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb](https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb).
+Use a soldering iron to solder the two connectors to the joystick PCB as shown in the image on this page [https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb](https://github.com/gobabygocarswithjoysticks/gbg-pcb/tree/main/joystickpcb).

 ## Clean THT soldering
+Use hot water and/or isopropyl alcohol.

+Make sure there's no water on the board before powering it on and testing it for the first time.

 ## Final touches
-Stick the heatsinks to the back of the board
+Stick the heatsinks to the back of the board.
+Make sure the heatsinks are centered in the marked boxes so they don't touch any of the pins.

 ## Test

-Connect power, motors (even small ones can help you test), and a switch to the GBG-PCB.
+Connect power, a joystick, motors (even small ones can help you test), and a power switch to the GBG-PCB.

 Go to the [go baby go programmer website](https://gobabygocarswithjoysticks.github.io/programmer/#new) and follow the instructions to upload code to a new car.